Translating an ambiguous problem into an AI product for 2.5M+ drivers

 At the beginning of my internship, my mentor gave me a lot of different choices for my internship projects..
 He even said I can do whatever I want!

 Cool, where should I start?
-I’ve never really cared about trucks… I wonder what it feels like to drive one…
+I’ve never really looked at the trucks… I wonder what it feels like to drive one…

 With the help of my co-worker, I was able to ride in the truck for a couple of hours on the road and experience what it’s like to be a truck driver